mfundo02/cross-matching/srl2/index.rst

 The pipeline requires the following input data:

 - `KiDS_DR4_brightsample_LePhare.fits`: Contains redshift, colour, star formation rate (SFR), and other optical properties of galaxies from the KiDS DR4 survey.
+To change the file simply go to the 'parameter.ini' file in the folder and change the name under, [kiDS][fits_data].

-- `D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.pybdsf.srl.fits`: Contains MeerKAT radio source properties such as flux and coordinates, the file name quoted is what was used during the testing ofthe pipeline and should be changed to match the user's own fits file.To change the file simply go to the 'parameter.ini' file in the folder and change the name under[meerKAT][fits_data]
+- `D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.pybdsf.srl.fits`: Contains MeerKAT radio source properties such as flux and coordinates, the file name quoted is what was used during the testing ofthe pipeline and should be changed to match the user's own FITS file.
+To change the file simply go to the 'parameter.ini' file in the folder and change the name under[meerKAT][fits_data]

 - `D01-05_LOC22_im-di2_smallFacet.deeper.DI.int.restored.fits`: MeerKAT radio mosaic image with source positions. the file name quoted is what was used during the testing of the pipelineand should be changed to match the user's own fits file.To change the file simply go to the 'parameter.ini' file in the folder and change the name under [FITSFile][input_fits]